Skip to main content

 Royal Australian Air Force 44/56 Radar Station Camp

 In mid-November 1942 the personnel of Royal Australian Air Force (RAAF) 44 Radar Station arrived at Cooktown aboard a coastal vessel to install an Australian AW Mk I set.
-The radar unit was formed in Townsville in August 1942.
+The radar unit was formed in Townsville in August 1942, under command of Pilot Officer W.D.
+White.
 The radio direction finding (RDF or radar) station was located on top of Grassy Hill, overlooking Cooktown, and alongside the early lighthouse erected in 1886.

 Place information